Emixam309/stellar-front/README.md

 * 🟦 [React 18](https://fr.legacy.reactjs.org/).

-> 🚧 The application uses an API hosted by someone else.
-The API used uses [igdb](https://www.igdb.com/) to retrieve the games data.
-The application may be broken at the time you launch it.
-Maybe a day, a permanent solution will be implemented to avoid a potential death of the application.
+> 🚧 The application uses a local API.
+The app use the API from [this repository](https://github.com/JeremyTremblay2/stellar-api) to retrieve the data.

 ## 📚 Prerequisites

-Currently the application is deployed with Vercel.
-You can find the latest deployment [here](https://games-we-want.vercel.app/) and test the application without any soft excepted a web browser. 🌐

-If you prefer to run it locally, the following dependencies are required:
+To run it locally, the following dependencies are required:

 * 🟦 [node.js 20.x](https://nodejs.org/en).
 * 🟩 [npm](https://nodejs.org/en) (included in Node).